CHIANGEL/Awesome-LLM-for-RecSys/README.md

 :bell: Since our survey paper is archived, we will update the latest research works at ``1.7 Newest Research Work List``.

-:rocket:	**2024.07.09 - Paper v6 released**: Our camera-ready Version for TOIS, which will be archived.
+:rocket:	**2024.07.09 - Paper v6 released**: Our archived camera-ready version for TOIS.
 <details><summary><b>Survey Paper Update Logs</b></summary>

 <p>